D0NU7-H0G/Web-Crawlers/README.md

 ## Thanks to...

-- Jbrahams33 for the base game suggestion.
-[You can find his post by clicking here] (https://www.reddit.com/r/gameideas/comments/go52bi/rpg_browser_extension_dungeon_crawl_through_the/)
+- [Jbrahams33](https://www.reddit.com/r/gameideas/comments/go52bi/rpg_browser_extension_dungeon_crawl_through_the/) for the base idea that inspired me to further develop this idea.